 Once the bread has cooled, cut out the center of the bread and place a red dyed hard boiled egg inside.

 And there you have a traditional loaf of Greek Easter bread.

 Help yourself to a slice of the beautiful bread, pour a cup of coffee and exclaim Xristos Anesti (Christ Has Risen)!

 Just like the beautiful bread.

-Wishing you all a joyous Easter.
+Wishing you a marvelous and blessed Easter.

 Here’s the delicious recipe –